relateddigital/euromessage-android/README.md

 #### How to make configuration on RMC for AppAlias, Sound, Server Key?

 You need to add configuration for your android application on RMC.

-Open the page to add an applicatio below.
+Follow steps below to add an application.

-Follow : Setting Icon-> Campaing Managment -> Campaign Settings -> Push Applications
+ Setting Icon-> Campaing Managment -> Campaign Settings -> Push Applications

 <p align="center">
   <a target="_blank" rel="noopener noreferrer" href="https://github.com/relateddigital/euromessage-android/blob/master/ss.png"><img src="https://github.com/relateddigital/euromessage-android/blob/master/screenhelp.png" alt="Euromessage Android Library" width="600" style="max-width:100%;"></a>
 </p>

-- ***Server Key*** : It should be server key from Firebase Cloud Messaging Settings
+- ***Server Key*** : It should be 'server key' from Firebase Cloud Messaging
 - ***App Alias*** : It can be any name eg: euromessagedemo
 - ***Custom Sound File***  : It is an optional feature.
-It should be name of your music file without extension in /raw folder
+It should be same name of a music file without extension in /raw folder

  ## 3.Sync